Gregory Dexter: Family

 Gregory Dexter's father, Gregory, was baptized in St. Andrew's (Anglican) Church in the parish of Old, Northamptonshire, England in 1581.
 He was a yeoman who owned land on Richard Knightley's estate in Northamptonshire, and he and his wife, Isabel (surname unknown), had a daughter named Isabel who was also baptized in Old.

 Although the younger Gregory Dexter's baptismal record has not been found, historian Bradford Swan argues that it can be safely assumed he was born in Old, rather than in Olney, Buckinghamshire, as some older genealogies suggest.
+A further reference can be found in Gregory's Bible, which remains in the possession of his descendants.

 In England, Gregory Dexter married Abigail Fullerton prior to 1642.
 They had five children—Stephen, John, James, Abigail, and Peleg—all of whom were born in Providence.